laurentgauthier/p-vehicle-detection-and-tracking/README.md

   search for vehicles in images.
 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for the detected vehicles.
+* Estimate a bounding box for each detected vehicles.

 [//]: # (Image References)
 [image1]: ./examples/car_not_car.png